-determined to be aligned with the environmental and/or social characteristics of the Fund.
-For such investments, the Sub-Investment Manager will still apply the binding requirements relating to Sustainability Characteristics.
+Investments under "#2 Other" may include other investments that have not been determined to be aligned with the environmental and/or social characteristics of the Fund.
+For such investments, the Investment Manager will apply the exclusions set out in this Supplement and the binding elements described above.

-Any cash that the Fund may not yet have allocated to an investment or for liquidity or hedging purposes will also be included under '#2 Other'.
+"#2 Other" may also include any cash or cash equivalents that the Fund may not yet have allocated to an investment or that are being used for liquidity or hedging purposes.